savonet/book/streaming.md

 TODO: expliquer le flux des sources: par exemple, si on fait un on_metadata mais qu'on ne lit pas la sortie, la fonction n'est pas appelée...

+### Methods for sources {#sec:source-methods}

+TODO: detail the methods present for every source....

+- `fallible`: Indicate if a source may fail, i.e. may not be ready to stream.
+- `id`: Identifier of the source.
+- `is_ready`: Indicate if a source is ready to stream, or currently streaming.
+- `is_up`: Check whether a source is up.
+- `on_metadata`: Call a given handler on metadata packets.
+- `on_shutdown`: Register a function to be called when source shuts down.
+- `on_track`: Call a given handler on new tracks.
+- `remaining`: Estimation of remaining time in the current track.
+- `seek`: Seek forward, in seconds (returns the amount of time effectively seeked).
+- `shutdown`: Deactivate a source.
+- `skip`: Skip to the next track.
+- `time`: Get a source's time, based on its assigned clock.

 The streaming model
 -------------------